Stem Cell-based Therapy for Knee Injuries and Degeneration

 Knee operations should always be considered as the last option for treatment, after the careful review of the results obtained from diagnostics, and after all conventional and regenerative options have been exceeded.
 Many studies have shown significant improvement of knee function and reduction of pain with the use of stem cell-based therapies.
 For more information please see references section below.

-Each case needs to be individually and carefully evaluated.
+As with any type of treatment for the knee, experimental therapy such as stem cell-based therapy cannot promise any success.
+Before the attending physician can suggest an experimental therapy, each case needs to be individually and carefully evaluated.
 For instance, in some cases an operation in combination with a stem cell treatment might be the better solution.
 ANOVA offers the newest and highly advanced stem cell treatment options.
-At the same time, we ensure that your individual needs are being considered for your perfect outcome.
+At the same time, we ensure that your individual needs are being considered, the benefits outweigh the risks and that the therapy aims for your perfect outcome.

 Stem Cell treatments for Knee Injuries,